ismailceylan/restorm-laravel/README.md

 # Restorm For Laravel
-This composer package allows us to handle requests properly that sent by the Restorm js library in Laravel.
+This composer package allows us to handle requests properly that sent by the [Restorm](https://github.com/iceylan/restorm) javascript library in Laravel.

 # Installation
 To install the package, run the following command in terminal, on your laravel path: